vgno/redux-fetcher/README.md

 # redux-fetcher
-Really simple isomorphic fetch for Redux
-Can be used in any Redux project.
+Really simple isomorphic fetch for Redux.
+Can be used in any Redux project that uses [redux-api-middleware](https://github.com/vgno/redux-api-middleware).

 Recommended method for simple isomorphic HTTP data fetching in [Roc](https://github.com/vgno/roc-web-react).

 # Install